jawahar-shazab/docs/docs/api.md

 DELETE /v1/sites/{siteId}
 ```

-Deletes a site and associated components from the database.
+This API deletes a specific site, identified by its `siteId`, and removes all associated components from the database, including the site and its corresponding agent.

 Additional operations:

-- Deletes Pub/Sub subscription and topic of the agent.
+- Deleting the Pub/Sub subscription and topic related to the agent.

-- Deletes associated folders and files from GCP storage.
+- Deleting the associated folders and files from GCP storage.

 ---